Assaf Hefetz: Biography

-Hefetz was drafted into the Israeli Defense Forces in 1962.
+Hefetz was born in Kfar Menahem.
+He was drafted into the Israeli Defense Forces in 1962.
 He volunteered as a paratrooper in the Paratroopers Brigade.
 He served as a soldier and a squad leader.
 In 1964 he became an infantry officer after completing Officer Candidate School and returned to the Paratroopers Brigade as a platoon leader in the Brigade's 890 battalion.
 Hefetz fought in the Six-Day War and the War of Attrition.
 During the Yom Kippur War he commanded a paratroop force through the battles in the Sinai Peninsula, and afterwards commanded the 202 paratroop battalion.

 In 1978, Hefetz was appointed leader of the Israeli Border Police Yamam anti-terrorism unit.
 Later that year, during the Coastal Road massacre, a hijacked bus was finally stopped by a police roadblock set up at the Glilot Junction near Herzliya.
 Hefetz arrived at the scene before his unit, and stormed the bus, killing two of the hijackers.
 Hefetz sustained a shoulder injury during the battle.
 In 1980, Hefetz was awarded the Israeli Police Medal of Courage for this act.

 He became general commissioner (commander of the police) in 1994, a position which he held until 1997.